nurnazahah/testing/readme.md

 <details>
   <summary>Theory 2: TritonRoute Feature2 & 3 - Inter-guide connectivity and intra- & inter-layer routing</summary>

-### TritonRoute Feature2 & 3 - Inter-guide connectivity and intra- & inter-layer routing
+### TritonRoute Feature 2 & 3 - Inter-guide connectivity and intra- & inter-layer routing

 * Preprocessed guides should have unit width and must be in the preferred direction of the layer.